TheGoodlike13/liberty_or_death/README.md

 Instead of trying to fix this manually, I'll rollback the VM.
 I'll have to re-change the hostname, but that is not a big deal.

+Uh... we get the same exact error when running from a restored VM.
+Well, that's odd.
+I guess I'll remove the file manually then?

+    sudo rm /etc/samba/smb.conf

+After I run the command one more time, it finally vomits out the expected output.
+It also includes a bunch of Python references every other line.
+Hence vomit.
+But I can assume Samba is good to go?
+It did have some issue half way:

+> Unable to determine the DomainSID,
+> can not enforce uniqueness constraint on local domainSIDs

+Let's hope its nothing important.

 ## Summary in summary

 These are links to summaries throughout the entire document, in order: